kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.version

 `spec.version` is a required field specifying the version of PostgreSQL database.
-Currently the supported versions are:
+Currently, the supported versions are:

  - `9.6.7`, `9.6`
  - `10.2`